Correcting Retirement Plan Compliance Issues Under SECURE 2.0

 Description

-ERISA counsel and advisers must understand IRS and DOL enforcement and audit procedures and identify audit risks and options to remedy noncompliance through available self-correction and other programs before they become an issue under audit.
+ERISA counsel and advisers must understand IRS and DOL enforcement and audit procedures and identify audit risks and options to remedy noncompliance through available self-correction and other programs.

-SECURE 2.0 makes fundamental changes to the IRS correction program for retirement plans, including significantly expanding the self-correction program and imposing new rules for recovery of overpayments.
-Notice 2023-43 clarifies the scope of the expanded self-correction program and the Employee Plans Compliance Resolution System (EPCRS) in light of the SECURE 2.0 changes for employer retirement plans and IRAs.
+SECURE 2.0 makes fundamental changes to the IRS correction program for retirement plans, including significantly expanding the self-correction program and imposing new restrictions on the recovery of overpayments.
+IRS Notice 2023-43 clarifies the scope of the expanded self-correction program of the Employee Plans Compliance Resolution System (EPCRS) under SECURE 2.0.

 Listen as our panel of experts discusses current IRS and DOL focus areas, new and expanded IRS self-correction rules, new overpayment correction rules, and critical retirement plan compliance issues and available correction methods.